OPPOSE HB1823 HD2: Bulldozed Coastal Protections

 HB1823 HD1 would decimate our fundamental coastal protection laws by exempting a range of development activities from special management area permit requirements, even if they may result in cumulative impacts, and/or significant environmental and ecological effects on our coastal areas and nearshore waters.

-Sample testimony for HB1823 HD1
+Sample testimony for HB1823 HD2

-Our coastal areas are as fragile as they are important to our cultural, ecological, recreational, and economic rights and interests.
-Our special management area permitting processes accordingly provide a layer of review and oversight, including through public input in certain instances, that can identify and mitigate the impacts of development activities on our cherished coastlines and nearshore areas.
-As our dependence on our beaches, estuaries, and reefs only continues to grow, we should be increasing our thoughtfulness and care in planning for coastal development - not turning our back to our rising seas.
+Our coastal areas are as fragile as they are important to our physical, cultural, ecological, recreational, and economic security and stability.
+Our special management area permitting processes accordingly provide a layer of review and oversight, including through public input, that can identify and mitigate the impacts of development activities on our cherished coastlines and nearshore areas.
+Special management area permitting should not be rolled back just to save a few weeks’ worth of time, when the consequences of doing so may last generations or longer.

+Please do not turn our back to our rising seas.
 Please HOLD this misguided measure.

 Sincerely,